-Your lender will require an independent appraisal of the property prior to closing, the outcome of which could affect the rate and terms of your mortgage.
-The work will be done by a licensed appraiser, who will arrive at an expert's estimated value of the property based on physical inspection and a sampling of comparables, or "comps" -- prices paid for comparable properties that have recently sold in the neighborhood.
-The cost of an appraisal typically runs between $300 and $500.
+The lender wants to be sure that the price of the property you're buying is comparable to the values of similar properties.
+The lender will get an independent appraisal of the property prior to closing, and the results could affect the rate and terms of your mortgage.
+A licensed appraiser will provide an expert's estimated value based on a physical inspection and comparables, or "comps" -- prices paid for comparable properties that have recently sold in the neighborhood.
+An appraisal typically costs between $300 and $500.

 Title search and title insurance

-Your lender doesn't want to lend money against a house that may have claims or other encumbrances on it.
+After the appraiser has looked at the physical side of your house, a title company looks at its legal history.
+Your lender doesn't want to lend money against a house that may have claims on it.
 That's why a title company performs a title search.

-Lenders also want to know whether the property you're buying is in a flood-prone area.
-They will hire a vendor to analyze your property and neighboring sites to determine if the home is in a flood zone; the report is called a flood certification.
-If the answer is yes, you'll be required to buy flood insurance because most standard homeowners policies don't cover damage from rising water.
+Flood insurance is not part of a standard homeowners insurance policy.
+If your property is in a flood zone, your lender wants to know about it.
+The lender will hire a specialist to analyze your property and neighboring sites to determine if the home is in a flood zone; the report is called a flood certification.
+If you're in a flood zone, you'll be required to buy flood insurance.

-Some lenders also will require that a home's property lines be verified by a professional survey.
+Finally, some lenders will require that a home's property boundaries be verified by a professional survey.

 While all of this information is being gathered, you can help by taking these steps:

 - Respond promptly to your lender's request for more information.

 - Call your lender and real estate agent to check on your loan application status.